cardano-scaling/hydra/docs/docs/how-to/incremental-decommit.md

 Now, the `decommit` command requires us to build a transaction that proves we can spend what we want to decommit.
 The outputs of this transaction will be the outputs that are also going to be made available on the main chain.

-For example, to spend the first UTxO queried above in a transaction sending the same value to Alice's key (so she can spend it on the layer one later):
+For example, to spend the first UTXO queried above in a transaction sending the same value to Alice's key (so she can spend it on the layer one later):

 ```shell
 LOVELACE=$(jq -r 'to_entries[0].value.value.lovelace' < utxo.json)